1877 First Issue Provisionals

 Genuine copies are extremely, hopelessly rare.
 To be safe look for copies with written certification by Richard Washburn or Brian Moorhouse.

 In April 1877 a postal guide booklet was published by the authorities in Comayagua, then the capital city.
 It listed all revised postal regulations, postage rates and instructions for overprinting the first issues as provisionals.
 Only six provisionals meet the requirements posted in the governmental decree and are valid postage stamps.
 They are pictured below and are breathlessly rare.
-They should be purchased only with a written certificate of authenticity from Richard Washburn or the APS.
+Be careful.
 Anybody can initial the back of a stamp.

 After demonitization the mint remainders of the first issue were sold to American stamp dealers.
 Any provisional other than the six described is by definition a fraud created from one of the flood of mint first issue remainders and was created outside of Honduras.
 One international authority in England has draconianly removed all these 1877 provisionals from their catalog!
 Will the Anglo bias against all things Hispanic ever dissipate?
 However, one catalog lists them but doesn't recognize them.
 Another recognizes three.
 An American catalog lists them but recognizes only five.

 The provisionals were valid for only 16 months (2 in Comayagua and 14 in Tegus) in anticipation of the Morazán issue that had been ordered from a foreign printer.
 They were demonitized August 1, 1878.
-Only three genuine copies of the provisionals exist on piece.
+Only three declared genuine copies of the provisionals exist on piece.
+None, that's right.
+None exist on cover.
+Hmmm.

 Two types of overprints